spack/spack-infrastructure/README.md

 This will prompt you to select the specific secret you want to modify (if several are defined), and which key within the secret's data you want to update (or create a new entry).
 This prompts you to enter the raw unencrypted value into your shell, which will be sealed, base64 encoded and placed into the file.
 Comments in the secrets file are not affected by the script, and are encouraged.

+If the input value is a multiline string, it can either be specified on the command line with the `--value` flag, or base64 encoded and supplied in the prompt, so long as the `--b64` flag is specified.

 Sealed Secrets are *write only*, and as such, cannot be read directly from the definitions in this repository.
 However, if you have cluster access, you can read the secret value from the cluster.

 **Note**: Due to logistical issues with retrieving it on demand, the public certificate is stored in this repository under `k8s/production/sealed-secrets/cert.pem`.
 This is the *public* part of the public/private key pair, and is **not** sensitive information.
 The secrets scripts will use this certificate automatically, but if there is ever a need to use a *different* certificate, it can be set with the `SEALED_SECRETS_CERT` environment variable.